Social Media Marketing - Our Top Tips for your Small Business

 What sort of content is your audience interested in?
 It’s going to take a lot of trial and error to figure that out.
 As all brands are individuals, we can only provide generic tips, but no doubt that these should get you going!

+6. See, test and repeat.
 What do other businesses do to catch your attention?
 You can find ideas anywhere, but be sure to take your cues from your competitors and the content they post.
-Analyze and watch what they do and the content of their posts.
+Analyse and watch what they do and the content of their posts.
 It’s also important to monitor what other businesses and companies are doing that catches your attention.

 Tip: Sign up for newsletters with social media articles and tips so you can daily or weekly receive emails with all sorts of new information, inspiration and social updates!

-Investing in a scheduling tool to schedule you posts in advance.
-The tools will save you hours of time each week!
+9. Following on from the above, you should invest in a scheduling tool!
+There are a wide variety of available apps that let you schedule you posts in advance.
+It might take you a couple of hours to curate content, but the tools will save you hours of time each week!
 We like both Buffer and Hootsuite for a variety of reasons, but the main takeaway here is: The tools allow you to schedule posts across multiple social channels for the day, week or month.
-This way you don’t spend 30-60 minutes every day on social media planning your content, but rather engaging with your followers through comments, retweets and likes.
+This way you won’t spend 30-60 minutes every day on social media planning your content, but rather spend time engaging with your followers through comments, re-tweets and likes.

 Social media moves quickly, so you need to be more reactive here compared to your other marketing procedures.
 You need to be engaged with what’s happening; if you plan on just setting something up and walking away, you are better not having social media at all.

+10. Remember, it is a two way street!
 When people mention your company on any of the platforms you utilise, let them know that you’re listening.
 If it’s a question or positive comment, respond ASAP.
-If not, make sure to like or favorite the post so they know you saw it.
-Little gestures goes a long way!
+If not, make sure to like or favourite the post so they know you saw it.
+Little gestures go a long way!

 Tip: Look for local organizations with whom your business has a natural affinity of demographic crossover.
 Find them, follow them and engage with them!
 Retweet and repost their content, and look for opportunities to feature them in your content.
 You will find that their audience becomes your audience too.